-- Principles of Digital photography, how to use Photography software and image manipulating techniques.
+- Principles of Digital photography, how to use Photography software, and image manipulation techniques.

 - History of photography and foundation of film photography

 The Associate Degree in Photography is offered in various Art Schools, Colleges, and Universities.
 The Associate Degree course typically lasts for two years.
 The curriculum is technical and prepares students to learn the different types of photography and use various techniques – from transparency and negative films to working in a natural setting.
 Students also learn to acquire skills for making photographs in a studio.

 The Bachelor of Fine Arts in Photography is typically a four- year course available at a University or College.
 The course includes in-depth curricula and supporting coursework.
 It entails a study of the fundamentals of photography, digital and film photography, its narratives, history, and techniques.
 The course also teaches understanding imagery in Editorial, Advertising, and Fine art photography.
 And, this guide will walk you through some of the fruit-producing tips and tricks editorial photography.

 The Master's Degree in Photography or Master of Fine Arts prepares students to explore theory and gain essential practical experience.
 The Master's Course is available for students who have completed the Bachelor's Program.

 Online Photography Courses

 Reading a lot is essential, and there is ample information available on photography blogs and podcasts to get an understanding of the basics of photography – composition, aperture, shutter speed, ISO settings, depth, white balance, etc...
 You can always learn additional skills in lighting, posing, equipment, flash, and improve your editing skills as you go along.
 Start small and then begin working on your images using photo-editors.
 Gradually you will learn the art of perfecting your pictures using settings in professional editing software.